Compact. Solid. Quiet. These are some of the words that come to mind when I think the Levoit LV-H132 purifier I own & tested.

 - The control lighting isn’t too bright, but that’s not really an issue since there’s an all-off option

 - The night light low setting is a light glow and is probably good for most people

-- The highest night light setting is enough light the ceiling and is good for making you way to the restroom etc.
+- The highest night light setting is enough to light the ceiling and is good for making your way to the restroom etc.

 All in all, I’m pleased with it and don’t have any complaints.